nima-ca/ezex-frontend/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a bug report to help us improve.
-title: '[BUG]: '
+title: "[BUG]: "
 labels: '["bug"]'
 type: "Bug"
-assignees: ''
+assignees: ""
 ---

 ## Description

-> Provide a clear and concise description of the issue, including what you expected to happen.
+> Provide a clear and concise description of the issue, including what you
+> expected to happen.

 ### How To Reproduce

-> Detail the steps taken to reproduce this error, and
+> Detail the steps taken to reproduce this error, and whether this issue can be
-> whether this issue can be reproduced consistently or if it is intermittent.
+> reproduced consistently or if it is intermittent.

 1. Step 1
 2. Step 2